By Janet Koed

 As I looked behind us, it became obvious that we were in for a good ride.
-The wave broke on us and we managed to keep our vessel pointing straight ahead and upright.
+The wave broke on us but we managed to keep our vessel pointing straight ahead and upright.
 That was a nice adrenalin rush!
-We only tipped over In the last 2 feet of water as we were hopping out.
+We only tipped over in the last 2 feet of water as we were hopping out.

 A good time was had by all.
 Santa Barbara Adventure Co reported excellent evaluations from everybody and then made a healthy donation to Gaviota Coast Conservancy.
-This amazing day proved successful in increasing the desire to protect Gaviota Coast.
-Thank you SB Adventure Co and all who took the trip.
+This amazing day proved successful in increasing people’s desire to protect the Gaviota Coast.
+Thank you, SB Adventure Co, and all who took the trip.

 See you on the Gaviota Coast!